wooorm/property-information/readme.md

 Information for properties and attributes on the web-platform (HTML, SVG, ARIA, XML, XMLNS, XLink).

-This package follows a sensible naming scheme as defined by [HAST][]
+This package follows a sensible naming scheme as defined by [HAST][].

 ## Installation